 The Board and the Corporate Governance and Compensation Committee (also referred to as the Compensation Committee) are committed to ensuring that Canaccord Genuity's compensation philosophy and programs are aligned to attract, retain and motivate top-quality professionals to support the success of the Company and enhance shareholder value.
-During the year, the Compensation Committee undertook, with the assistance of Hugessen Consulting Inc. (Hugessen), the development of a compensation and performance framework for measuring and evaluating the performance of its CEO and this resulted in the introduction of a "balanced scorecard" Chief Executive Compensation Framework.
+During the year, the Compensation Committee undertook, with the assistance of Hugessen Consulting Inc. (Hugessen), the evaluation and development of updated long-term performance based equity alternatives with forward-looking performance conditions.
+The modifications to be implemented in fiscal 2018 and fiscal 2019 are intended to modernize incentive frameworks, align with compensation governance best practices, and reflect feedback received by institutional shareholders and proxy advisors.